 Exceptional Energy Efficiency

 Building a prefab home is generally less expensive than building a comparable stick-built home.
 Nice, right?
 Part of the savings has to do with labor.
 It takes fewer laborers working over the course of fewer days to make a prefab move-in ready.
 That saves you money.
-Plus, as we’ve mentioned, heating and cooling tend to be more affordable with prefab homes than with stick-built homes.
+Plus, as we mention, heating and cooling tend to be more affordable with prefab homes than with regular ones.
 If you’re open to buying an existing home, compare the costs of what’s available on the market with the cost of building a prefab.
 And remember that various levels of fittings and customization can raise or lower the cost of your prefab.
 Talk to the manufacturer about cost-cutting strategies available to you.

 The Cons of Prefab Homes

 If you want to put up a prefab home you’ll need to own the land underneath it.
 If you don’t already own land you’ll need to buy it.
-You’ll also need to make sure that you’re allowed to put up a prefab home on that land, and that you’ll be able to hook it up to electricity, water and sewer.
+You’ll also need to make sure that you’re able to put up a prefab home on that land, and that you can hook it up to electricity, water and sewer.
 And don’t forget soil testing on the land you’re planning to call home.
 Securing the land, inspections and permits can add up in terms of cost, time and trouble.
 Some companies that sell prefab homes will help you with this process, securing permits on your behalf and rolling their expenses into the cost of your modular home.